Thunderstone Software Document Search, Retrieval, and Management

 DESCRIPTION

 The pragma directive, unlike any other directive, can appear anywhere in the script, including inside a function.
 Pragmas typically alter the way code is lexically analyzed, so that the pragma can be applied only to certain code sections if desired.
-Since they appear in comments, earlier Vortex versions that are not aware of the pragmas will ignore them silently.
-The pragmas available include:
+Since they appear in comments, earlier Vortex versions that are not aware of a particular pragma will ignore them silently (unless --warn-unknown-pragma is in effect, here).
+The pragmas available are:

 • strictcomment on|off Turn on or off strict comment parsing.
 With strict comments on, comments must start with "<!--", not just "<!"; thus tags such as "<!DOCTYPE>" are directly printable and do not get interpreted as comments.
 The default is on.
 Added in version 3.01.986950000 20010410.